CEEMS Exporter

 Slurm collector

-Although fetching metrics from cgroups do not need any additional privileges, getting
+Although fetching metrics from cgroups does not need any additional privileges, getting

 GPU ordinal to job ID needs extra privileges.
 This is due to the fact that this